What Is SNAP? Understanding Your Food Stamp Benefits

-Check SNAP Benefits by State and How to Apply for SNAP Benefits
+Check SNAP benefits by state and how to apply for SNAP benefits in your state.

 How to Use the SNAP Benefits Estimator

-Follow these simple steps to estimate your monthly benefits using our tool:
+Follow these five steps to estimate your monthly food stamp benefits using our free SNAP estimator:

 SNAP Eligibility Calculator